-This is a longitudinal experience encompassing all formal presentations required throughout the program.
-The resident will present three patient case presentations, participate in two debate sessions, one continuing education seminar, one monograph or drug class review, and one technician continuing education seminar.
+This presentation longitudinal experience encompasses all formal presentations required throughout the program.
+The resident will present three patient case presentations and one continuing education seminar.
 The resident will present their research project formally at the Florida Residency Conference and their MUE at ASHP Midyear Residency Showcase.